zorgness/airbnb-app/README.md

 # airbnb-app

-simple clone of airbnb (not finished yet) with Symfony V5
+Simple clone of airbnb (not finished yet) with Symfony V5

-use of docker-compose with image of Postgres
+Use of docker-compose with image of Postgres

+Use of AWS S3 for object storage (i will put description of process soon)